harlev/charmr/README.md

 ### Security / Safety
 Input file data never leaves your local machine.
 Only the conversion description is sent to OpenAI to generate the conversion code.
+Note that using the '--include_input_rows N' option **will** send the first N rows of the input file to GPT to help with code generation accuracy